Estelle Griswold: New Haven Planned Parenthood

-Upon returning to the United States in 1950, Richard and Estelle moved to New Haven, Connecticut.
-Richard Griswold decided to continue working as an advertising executive and believed that moving to New Haven would be beneficial due to the appeal he could draw from the Yale community.
-During this time, Estelle became the Executive Secretary to the Human Relations Council, a volunteer job that she did for free.
-In addition to this, she helped fund the infertility program and the marital counseling program at Yale, the latter of which was run by the wife of lawyer Fowler Harper, who would play a large role in the legislation for Griswold v.
+Upon returning to the United States in 1950, Richard and Griswold moved to New Haven, Connecticut.
+Richard decided to continue working as an advertising executive and believed that moving to New Haven would be beneficial due to the appeal he could draw from the Yale community.
+During this time, Griswold became the Executive Secretary to the Human Relations Council, an unpaid volunteer job.
+In addition to this, she helped fund the infertility and marital counseling programs at Yale, the latter of which was run by the wife of lawyer Fowler Harper, who would play a large role in the litigation of Griswold's later case Griswold v.
 Connecticut.
-Her role in these programs was fueled through both her knowledge of population gained from experience abroad, as well as her empathy towards couples who, like her, could not have children.
+Her role in these programs was fueled by both her knowledge of population gained from experience abroad, as well as her empathy towards couples who, like her, could not have children.

-Richard and Estelle lived at 40 Trumbull Street, directly next to Planned Parenthood's New Haven offices at the time, where they became familiar with various people throughout the building.
+Richard and Griswold lived at 40 Trumbull Street, directly next to Planned Parenthood's New Haven offices at the time, where they became familiar with various people throughout the building.
 Within the organization, many had been attempting to formulate new legislation to challenge the 1879 Connecticut law banning the use of contraception, facing challenges and scrutiny from many conservative organizations.
 It became clear that they would need a figurehead to operate the plan in order to attempt success who would be more docile than the radical liberals the courts were expecting.
-Griswold was quickly considered for involvement, as many knew her from her work in the Human Relations Council and understood her political platforms.
+Estelle was quickly considered for involvement, as many knew her from her work in the Human Relations Council and understood her political platforms.
 The idea to involve Griswold came initially from a chance encounter with Jennie Heiser, assistant to the soon-to-be-retired Planned Parenthood Executive Director Nancy Williams, who half-jokingly offered her the upcoming position.
-Griswold was, at first, reluctant to accept the position.
-She did not have a great deal of knowledge regarding birth control and did not know what a diaphragm was upon her first interview with PPLC President Molly Milmine, though diaphragms were the main source of birth control during the era.

-Overcoming these challenges, she finally accepted the position in late 1953, as she desperately needed a paying job, given that Richard Griswold had been diagnosed with emphysema in 1953 and could not work as frequently as he had in previous years.
+Griswold was reluctant to accept the position at first, as she did not have a great deal of knowledge regarding birth control and did not know what a diaphragm was upon her first interview with PPLC President Molly Milmine, though diaphragms were the main source of birth control during the era.
+Overcoming these challenges, she finally accepted the position in late 1953, as she desperately needed a paying job, given that Richard had been diagnosed with emphysema in 1953 and could not work as frequently as he had in previous years.

 On January 1, 1954, Griswold began her work as executive director of the Planned Parenthood League of Connecticut.
-Among her duties was the practice of organizing “border runs” in which women would be taken to New York or Rhode Island in order to seek the proper birth control methods that were unavailable to them in Connecticut.
+Among her duties was the practice of organizing "border runs", in which women would be taken to New York or Rhode Island in order to seek birth control methods that were unavailable to them in Connecticut.